WestDRI/wgpages/content/python202302/python-17-objects.md

 # Programming Style and Wrap-Up

-* comment your code as much as possible
+* Comment your code as much as possible.
-* use meaningful variable names
+* Use meaningful variable names.
-* very good idea to break complex programs into blocks using functions
+* Very good idea to break complex programs into blocks using functions.
-* change one thing at a time, then test
+* Change one thing at a time, then test.
-* use revision control
+* Use version control.
-* use docstrings to provide online help
+* Use docstrings to provide online help:

 ```py
 def average(values):